fastdatascience/medical_named_entity_recognition/.github/ISSUE_TEMPLATE/feature-request.md

 ## Rationale

-A rationale for why the feature should be implemented in the Medical Python library
+A rationale for why the feature should be implemented in the Medical Named Entity Recognition Python library